Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Sarah, I feel torn between pushing for rapid AI advancements and ensuring we don't leave anyone behind.
 How do we advocate for progress while considering the ethical implications?"

-**Sarah**: "It's a delicate balance, Isabella.
+**Sarah**: "It's a delicate balance, [REDACTED].
 We must ensure that our policies reflect our commitment to social justice, especially in light of the challenges we face."

 ### Scene 2: Ethical Considerations
 *Setting: A legal conference where both are presenting their views on AI rights.*